vvhawk/photo-library-app/app(desktop)/README.md

 <img src="./guides/admin.gif" width="800" height="500"/>

 ## Logout
-You can logout anytime and ensure that all data is saved.
+You can logout anytime and ensure all data is saved.
 You will be brought back to the home/login screen.

 <!---
 ![Alt text](./guides/logout.gif?raw=true "Logout")